Hi! My name is Courtney, and I’m an autistic adult trying to navigate life as independently as possible.

 At my university, I founded and served as the President of our Neurodiversity Club.
 I am also a past Ronald E. McNair Scholar and was involved in several other activities on campus.
 It took 7 years to graduate due to health complications and a global pandemic, but I did it!

 I’m a graduate of Tennessee’s Partners in Policymaking program, and currently serve as an appointed member of the Tennessee’s Council on Developmental Disabilities.
+On the council, I also serve as the Public Policy Committee Chair.
 I am also part of the Self-Advocate Leadership Circle for the National Association of Councils on Developmental Disabilities.
+In addition to these things, I serve as the Vice Chair for the Tennessee Technology Access Program’s Statewide Advisory Council.

 When I’m not busy with advocacy things, organizations, or doctor appointments, I’m usually napping with my cats.
 I take a lot of naps.